How to Choose the Right Business Structure

 - Growing companies that are looking to hire their first employees

-- Funded businesses ready to open a bank account or accept a business loan
+- Funded businesses ready to loan

 - Sole proprietorship or partnership profiles who want limited liability protection